 This week's maths homework is:

-SPAG Homework is given on a Friday and is due in on the following Friday.
+SPAG Homework is given on a Friday and is due in on the following Thursday, to give us time to check it.

 Finally, thank you to all those who support our children at home to practise skills, read regularly and to complete tasks.
 It does make a positive difference to children's learning.